council

 Suppliers are expected to:

-• provide goods and services in a manner consistent with any applicable human rights obligations.
+• Provide goods and services in a manner consistent with any applicable human rights obligations.
 Consistent with relevant modern slavery legislation; and

-• proactively identify, address and – where required by legislation – report on risks of modern slavery practices (defined broadly to include all forms of human trafficking, forced labour and slavery like practices) in their business operations and supply chains.
+• Proactively identify, address and – where required by legislation – report on risks of modern slavery practices (defined broadly to include all forms of human trafficking, forced labour and slavery like practices) in their business operations and supply chains.

 Prevention of involuntary and underage labour